WhoAmI1000/discord-oauth2-example/README.md

 * `npm i node-fetch`

 Be sure to paste your Client ID and Client Secret in oauth.js and your OAUTH link in index.html.

+## Running The Program
+To run the program, type `node oauth.js` in the console and then open the link given in the console.
+Be sure you have all dependencies installed!